-Based on the type of project that meets each use alternative and the case studies reviewed in this study, Table 5 presents the additional benefits most likely associated with each use alternative, as determined by responding to the main questions in the SWRP checklist (Table 4).
-Each likely benefit scores a single point, that is added up for a total prioritization goal.
-Under the water quality benefit, an additional point is assigned to alternatives that are implemented to meet regulatory requirements under a municipal stormwater permit.
+Based on the type of project that meets each use alternative and the case studies reviewed in this study, Table 5 presents the additional benefits most likely associated with each use alternative, as determined by responding to the main questions in the SWRP checklist (summarized in Table 4).
+Each potential benefit scores a single point, which is added up for a total prioritization goal.
+Under the water quality benefit, an additional point is assigned to alternatives that are implemented to meet regulatory requirements under a municipal stormwater permit (indicated by a plus sign).
 These include Alternative B (green streets, bio-infiltration facilities, etc.) and engineered natural treatment wetlands under Alternative E. This additional point is also assigned to Alternative F, which includes diversion of non-storm flows from storm drain outfalls for use in solids management, providing regulatory compliance for non-storm water flow prohibitions.